Ismaeltrevi/house-price-prediction/README.md

  It's also interesting to notice that, based on the data, houses sold during hotter months (between March and October) had a higher price than houses sold during colder months.

+### Next Steps

+- Use the coordinates to add atributes such as good schools and how close the houses are to big companies and the commercial district.

+### Navigation
+- 'KingsCountyHousingPrices.ipynb': Notebook containing all the EDA, data visualizations, feature engineering, and models.
+- 'housing_preds_ismael_araujo': Notebook predicting house prices.
+- 'Predict_holdout.ipynb': Notebook with the predictive model being aplied to the data set without prices
+- README.md
+- model.pickle file
+- model.pkl file
+- data: folder with the data frames in .csv
+- images: folder containing images